 Fulminant meningococcemia - Waterhouse-Friderichsen syndrome; Fulminant meningococcal sepsis - Waterhouse-Friderichsen syndrome; Hemorrhagic adrenalitis

-Waterhouse-Friderichsen syndrome (WFS) is a group of symptoms resulting from the failure of the adrenal glands to function normally as a result of bleeding into the gland.
+Waterhouse-Friderichsen syndrome (WFS) is a group of symptoms caused when the adrenal glands fail to function normally.
+This occurs as a result of bleeding into the glands.

 The adrenal glands are two triangle-shaped glands.
 One gland is located on top of each kidney.
 The adrenal glands produce and release different hormones that the body needs to function normally.
 The adrenal glands can be affected by many diseases, such as infections like WFS.

 WFS is caused by severe infection with meningococcus bacteria or other bacteria such as:

 - Streptococcus pneumoniae

 Symptoms occur suddenly.
 They are due to the bacteria growing in number inside the body.
 Symptoms include: